marcusmack/Gathering-all-my-browse-histories-together/README.md

 ```Python
 allRecords = pd.read_sql(r'select * from History',myHistoryDB)
 ```
-Let's see how the `History` table looks like.
+Let's see what does the `History` table look like.

 id | LastVisit	| title	| url	| last_visit_time	| BrowserID
 ---- | ----	| ----	| ----	| ----	| ----